 The base is waterproof and stain-resistant.

-Below, we look at some common questions about hospital bed mattresses.
+Here we answer some common questions about these products.

 What type of mattress is best for a hospital bed?